tableau/connector-plugin-sdk/docs/example.md

 ## ![3]({{ site.baseurl }}/assets/pce-3.png) \*.tdr

 (Optional) Tableau uses the Connector Resolver (.tdr) file to create a connection to your data.
 The .tdr file calls several JavaScript files, and includes the driver-resolver section.
+The driver-resolver is currently only used for ODBC drivers.
+JDBC connectors can specify the driver name in the URL built by the connection builder JavaScript.

 Tableau database connections have a unique type, the class attribute.
 For example, all Postgres connections have the same class.